vtex-apps/store-components/docs/GoTopButton.md

   }
 ```

-2. Add the `go-top-button` block into your page.
-Example:
+2. Add the `go-top-button` block into a store template of your choosing.
+In the example, it will be added to the home page:

 ```diff
   "store.home": {